Authored by the expert who managed and guided the team behind the Uruguay Property Pack

 How do property prices compare between existing and new homes in Uruguay in 2026?

-In Uruguay in 2026, new construction typically costs about 15% more per square meter than existing homes, with the premium ranging from 10% to 25% depending on location and building quality.
+In Uruguay in 2026, a new home usually costs about 15% more per square meter than a comparable existing home in the same area.

 How do property prices vary by neighborhood in Uruguay in 2026?